canonical/self-hosted-runner-performance-benchmark/index.md

 from Charmhub.

 For each type of runner below, there are two rows of charts.
 The first row shows the speed test and the second row shows the Charmhub resource download result.
+Each point on the chart represents a result at a given time.
+All tests are point in time so not continuous.

 For the speedtest row, the first chart for the speedtest is the ping in milliseconds and the second chart shows the jitter also in milliseconds.
 The third chart shows the download and upload